After A Vow To End 'This American Carnage,' A Year Of Deadly Violence

 A recent New York Times editorial blasted the Defense Department's pervasive reporting flaws that helped enable the murder of 26 Americans "by a wife-beating child abuser who should never have had a gun."

-Brown with the Brady Campaign, however, says it was clearly a gun issue.
-"We know that he should never have had that gun," she says, "the issue is easy access to guns by individuals who are at-risk and individuals who have criminal histories that preclude them from having guns."
+Brown, with the Brady Campaign, says it was clearly a gun issue.
+"We know that he should never have had that gun," she says.
+"The issue is easy access to guns by individuals who are at-risk and individuals who have criminal histories that preclude them from having guns."

-In 2015 background check errors allowed murderer Dylann Roof purchase a handgun when he should have barred.
-He killed nine worshipers in a Charleston, S.C. church.
+In 2015, background check errors allowed Dylann Roof to purchase a handgun when he should have been barred.
+He killed nine worshippers in a Charleston, S.C., church.

 American carnage?

-This year president Trump continued to press his campaign theme that a violent crime wave is sweeping America.
-He repeatedly heaped scorn on Chicago in particular.
+This year, President Trump continued to press his campaign theme that a violent crime wave is sweeping the U.S. He repeatedly heaped scorn on Chicago, in particular.
 "It's worse than some of the places that we read about in the Middle East," Trump said.

-But while violent crime has risen in many cities in the past two years from historic lows new, preliminary numbers analyzed by Brennan Center for Justice at New York University's School of Law show that violent crime, murder and overall crime are all projected to fall, as we recently reported.
-The center's analysis, based on preliminary data from police departments and reports in the nation's 30 largest cities, appears to undercut the claim the nation is experience a resurgence of violent crime.
+But while violent crime has risen in many cities in the past two years from historic lows, new preliminary numbers analyzed by the Brennan Center for Justice at New York University's School of Law show that violent crime, murder and overall crime are all projected to fall, as we recently reported.
+The center's analysis, based on preliminary data from police departments and reports in the nation's 30 largest cities, appears to undercut the claim that the nation is experiencing a resurgence of violent crime.

-Criminologists caution that the murder rate spike during the previous two years should be seen in the context of historic lows in violent crime over the last two decades.
-In 2014, for example, the U.S. murder rate was the lowest it's been since at least the 1960s.
+Criminologists caution that the murder rate spike during the previous two years should be seen in the context of historic lows in violent crime over the past two decades.
+In 2014, for example, the U.S. murder rate was the lowest it has been since at least the 1960s.

 New York City, even after two high-profile terror attacks, is on track to hit a historically low crime rate for 2017.
 The city of more than 8.5 million people, the Associated Press reports, is on track to end the year with the fewest homicides since 1963, the year the city began keeping accurate crime statistics.